wbzyl/sinatra-rdiscount/README.markdown

-# RDiscount Templates for Sinatra
+# Extension providing RDiscount templates for Sinatra

-The *sinatra-rdiscount* gem is an extension for Sinatra.
+The *sinatra-rdiscount* gem is an extension for Sinatra implemented as a gem.
-It provides a request-helper method named *rdiscount* for rendering RDiscount templates.
+It provides a request-helper method named `rdiscount` for rendering RDiscount templates.

-To use this extension, first install the gem on your system:
+To use this extension, first install *sinatra-rdiscount* gem:

     git clone git://github.com/wbzyl/sinatra-rdiscount.git
     cd sinatra-rdiscount
     gem build sinatra-rdiscount
     sudo gem install sinatra-rdiscount

-Then create simple Sinatra application *app.rb*:
+Then create a simple Sinatra application *app.rb*:

     require 'rubygems'
     require 'sinatra'